EiffelWebFramework/EWF/examples/restbucksCRUD/readme.md

 How to Create an order
 ----------------------

+Here is the convention that we are using
+POST is used for creation and the server determines the URI of the created resource.
+If the request post is SUCCESS, the server will create the order and will response with HTTP_RESPONSE 201 CREATED, the Location header will contains the newly created order's URI if the request post is not SUCCESS, the server will response with HTTP_RESPONSE 400 BAD REQUEST, the client send a bad request or HTTP_RESPONSE 500 INTERNAL_SERVER_ERROR, when the server can deliver the request.

     * Uri: http://localhost:8080/order
     * Method: POST
     * Note: you will get in the response the "location" of the new your order.